 Hence, all the above Ahadees verifies that the Prophet (PBUH) gave glad tidings to those who did not insult their daughters or favored sons over daughters.

-Women as a Mother in Islam
+2. Status of Women as Mothers in Islam

-Islam has elevated the position/status of women in society and treated them on equal footing with men.
+Islam has elevated the position/status of women in society and treated them on an equal footing with men.
 However, in some cases, Islam has given women precedence over men; as in the case of being a mother.
 We can best understand it from the following incident.

 A man asked Prophet Muhammad (PBUH): “Who is most entitled to be treated with the best companionship by me?”
 The Prophet (PBUH) replied, “Your mother.”
 The man asked, “Who is next?”
 The Prophet (PBUH) said, “Your mother.”
 The man again asked, “Who is next?”
 The Prophet (PBUH) repeated, “Your mother.”
 The man asked for a fourth time, “Who is next?”
 The Prophet (PBUH) then replied, “Your father.”

 On another occasion, a man came to the Prophet (PBUH) and expressed the desire to join a military expedition.
 The Prophet (PBUH) asked him if he had a mother.
 He replied that he had.
 The Prophet (PBUH) advised him, “Stay with her, for Paradise is at her feet.”

 3. Woman Status as a Wife in Islam